ariondey/Spatial-Pathology-Plugin/README.md

 | 0   | 0.1  | 0.2  | (This will be your interval)
 | 0   | 0.5  | 1.5  | (This will be the cells / gland)

-Table: This table illustrates what the table you upload must look like.
-The file also must be saved as a .csv (notably, ImageJ interprets the UTF-8 character marker in plaintext and it will not work, so make sure it is a regular .CSV and not a .csv UTF-8.

 ```
  Therefore, if you want the table at the end to count instances  Once you do that, you will then be prompted and asked if you want to draw the line through uploading a .csv file of the line's coordinates.
 The structure of the csv you could upload must be as follows: